-The paradox of this is that while everyone is talking about being more innovative and more strategic, I’m at the same time picking up signals from different stakeholders in that system that the current funding landscape is in fact less conductive to real strategic research: the kind of groundbreaking, mission driven long haul research that delivers the next generation technologies rather than push already thought out on the market.
+The paradox of this is that while everyone is talking about being more innovative and more strategic, I’m at the same time picking up signals from different stakeholders in that system that the current funding landscape is in fact less conductive to real strategic research: the kind of groundbreaking, mission driven long haul research that delivers the next generation technologies rather than push incrementally improved product out on the market.

 Perhaps we need to enable our innovation policies the room to support the boring, the tedious, the repetitive and the absolutely necessary research nestled in the middle?